Metaphor-based Jailbreak Attacks on Text-to-Image Models: Method

 \subsection{Adversarial Prompt Optimization}

-In MLAG, we generate $N*M$ adversarial prompts $\textbf{x}_{adv}$ for $x_{sen}$.
+In LMAG, we generate $N*M$ adversarial prompts $\textbf{x}_{adv}$ for $x_{sen}$.
 However, not all adversarial prompts can achieve a successful attack.
 To efficiently identify the effective adversarial prompt, we formulate an optimization problem as follows:

 where $Sim(M({x}_{adv}), x)$ refers to the image-text similarity score, and $\mathbb{I}_{\text{Query}({x}_{adv}) \neq None}$ is the indicator function that determines whether the adversarial prompt successfully bypasses the defense mechanism.
 Eq.\ref{eq:objective} aims to search for the adversarial prompt that generates images with the highest similarity to $x_{sen}$, while ensuring that it successfully bypasses the defense mechanism.